antoineeripret/antoineeripret.github.io/_posts/2020-05-15-seo-benchmark-at-scale.md

 Super simple, right?
-Yes, but so far we did nothing, so let’s start with what you are looking for!
+Yes, but we are just getting started, so let’s follow with what you are looking for!
 I would advise to use SEMRUSH data for your website as well, even if you have access to your real data.
 Why?
 Because **comparing estimates with real data may skew your analysis**.

 ## Classify URLs

-It is impossible to benchmark 1M+ URLs websites against themselves correctly without grouping URLs.
+If you want to compare big websites between themselves, you need to classify URLs first because you can't look at their contents individually.
 What we’ll do is try to find a pattern in the URL structure & create groups for our competitors and ourselves.

 Let me give you a concrete example: imagine that you need to categorize the URLs from the Getaround's French website.
-Let's have a look at 2 URLs from the list you would generate:
+Let's have a look at 2 URLs from the list you would look at:

 https://fr.getaround.com/location-voiture/france/type/familiale
 https://fr.getaround.com/location-voiture/paris

 **We should be able to categorize all URLs following the same pattern as Car/Type and Car/City for instance. ** We can identify these two patterns with a simple REGEX and then assign a category to our URLs.

 We could do that under Excel or Google Sheets but I prefer to use Python because it offers the possibility of working with huge datasets without worrying about your computer to freeze completely.
 It's a matter of personal preference but you can apply the same technique in any other language you are comfortable with: **Python is a tool I like to be more efficient, but what really matters is the outcome**.